TranThanhTuan2509/football-player-classification/README.md

      ![Jerseynumber6online-video-cutter com-ezgif com-gif-maker](https://github.com/TranThanhTuan2509/football-player-classification/assets/119112296/b98c3b0e-8b0c-4353-8d79-a6b1dd75790d)

 # Setting
-- Typing and Changing from your keyboard by argparse lib
+- Typing and Changing params from your keyboard by argparse lib
 - Model structure: I was built 2 types of model were CNN model by myself and Resnet34 to compare performence
-- Data augmentation: I performed dataset augmentation, to make sure that you could re-trained my model with small dataset (~450.000 cropped-images or ~4500 orginal-images).
+- Data augmentation: I performed dataset augmentation, to make sure that i could increase my model performance (~450.000 cropped-images or ~4500 orginal-images).Despite, a lot of training-images but the rate of quality very low.
 Techniques applied here includes RandomAffine, Resize and ColorJitter
 - Loss: The loss function i used is CrossEntropy
 - Optimizer: I used SGD optimizer